Fifty weeks of jazz

 So here's the plan: at one album per week, that gives me about a year of autodidactic jazz education, plus a buffer at the end for some self-reflection.
 I don't have a textbook or any other proper guide; I'm just going to listen to the albums, binge some Wikipedia pages, and see where that gets me in a year.

 Fair warning: this post is just going to be me brain-dumping my uneducated, undiscerning thoughts on these albums.
 I don't imagine it will be entertaining or useful in any way for literally anybody else, but hey, you're the one reading it.
+If, for some misguided reason you do want to follow along, there's a dedicated feed for just this project in addition to the overall blog feed.

 Week 1: Louis Armstrong Plays W. C. Handy